 In order to make their online process as efficient as possible, it is worth spending some time checking over your website to ensure the user journey is a fluid one.

-Firstly make sure your search terms and product tags are getting your best selling items found by Google searches.
+Firstly make sure your search terms and product tags are getting your best-selling items found by Google searches.

 You want your wholesale suppliers to appear on the first page of results in a Google search – ideally within the first five listings.

 Secondly – remember that your homepage is your shop window.
-Make sure products photos are high resolution and that information relevant to retailers – such as POR and popular brands – is displayed clearly.
+Make sure product photos are high resolution and that information relevant to retailers – such as POR and popular brands – is displayed clearly.

 Contactless Payment Options

-Wholesale ecommerce providers such as RNF saw a dramatic increase in the demand for contactless payments as the pandemic increased people’s desire to avoid unnecessary contact.
+Wholesale eCommerce providers such as RNF saw a dramatic increase in the demand for contactless payments as the pandemic increased people’s desire to avoid unnecessary contact.

 Although primarily provoked by hygiene concerns, payments of this type also make the customer journey quicker and more convenient which suggests they will be here to stay.

 By incorporating these payment options into your current business models, wholesalers will ensure they are prepared for an increasingly digital future.